 Boards.
 In accordance with NCAA rules, an exclusion board and visible scoreboard are required.
 If the exclusion board does not show timeouts remaining (both regular and 30 second), there must be a separate timeout board.

-Clock/Timing Device.
+Timing Device/Clock.
 Four shot clocks must be available and four backup shot clocks and one backup game clock are required.
+Clocks shall be available for games and practices.